ocaml/RFCs/rfcs/ocamlib.md

    libraries do not add their library directory to lookup objects on specified on the cli (i.e. `ocaml find.cmo -require lib` will not try to find `find.cmo` in the library directory of `lib`).
 This can be changed.
+In custom toplevels if a library is embedded in the the toplevel executable it is not loaded if required again.
-6. There is one thing that `ocamlfind` does that the proposal missed is that during linking it also add library directories as `-I` includes to OCaml.
+7. There is one thing that `ocamlfind` does that the proposal missed is that during linking it also add library directories as `-I` includes to OCaml.